 This small resort town makes it into the Alaska Bucket List for several reasons.
 The Alyeska Aerial Tram is one, Portage Glacier is another.
 I think the Alaska Wildlife Conservation Center will be hugely attractive for us as well.
 Locals say that driving the Whittier tunnel in a must-do so visiting the town of Whittier also made it into our Alaska Bucket List.

 If the name sounds familiar it could be because of the 1989 Exxon-Valdez oil spill, or possibly even the earthquake of 1964.
-The Valdez Museum tells the story of both of these catastrophes as well as other local historic events.
+The Valdez Museum tells the story of both of these catastrophes as well as other local historical events.
 However, Keystone Canyon and the Worthington Glacier are the places which earned Valdez its spot in the list.

 Getting into the Inside Passage could take us to Juneau, the capital of Alaska.
 The wet and relatively warm climate makes Juneau an ideal area for hiking the cold rainforests and visiting local gardens.
 Mendenhall Glacier alone is an Alaska Bucket List item in its own right.
 There are no roads connecting Juneau to the rest of Alaska, so whether or not it’ll make it into our road trip itinerary is still a mystery.